ibm-cloud-docs/power-iaas/global-replication-service.md

 {: caption="Verifying the replication status of an auxiliary volume." caption-side="bottom"}

 Using the `groupID` value of the auxiliary volume, query the details of the volume group.
-Verify whether the auxiliary volume is enabled for replication by using the following API and CLI commands:
+Verify whether the auxiliary volume is replication-enabled by using the following API and CLI commands:

 - **CLI**: [ibmcloud pi volume-group get](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-volume-group-get)